Complete guide to 5G

 Samsung Galaxy S10 5G

-The most famous 5G phone is also one of the best.
+2019's most famous 5G phone remains one of the best.

-Making a 5G flavoured flagship is de rigeur among smartphone-makers, but there’s more to the Galaxy S10 5G than a super-fast mobile makeover.
-As well as a 6.7-inch curved screen, it’s got six cameras, an in-screen ultrasonic fingerprint scanner, Qi wireless charging and power share, and even a 3.5mm headphones jack.
-The colours, contrast and the viewing angle of its Dynamic AMOLED screen is to die for, even if its Bixby natural language commands and dictation is probably not.
-However, this is one of the best 5G smartphones around.
+The colours, contrast and the viewing angle of its AMOLED screen is to die for, even if its Bixby natural language commands and dictation is probably not.
+Still one of the best 5G smartphones around.

 Best budget 5G phone